 For stationary sources, South Coast AQMD staff has compiled a list of potential incentives to encourage businesses to use zero emission or low emission technologies or enhancements to the South Coast AQMD's existing programs to reduce or eliminate barriers to implement state of the art technologies.
 The list below represents an "initial list" of potential concepts.
 It is expected that as South Coast AQMD staff and stakeholders further explore incentives approaches, additional concepts may be identified.
 South Coast AQMD staff is committed to further investigating the concepts listed below and others.
+During rule development, staff will consider technical feasibility, identify industry-specific affordability issues, cost-effectiveness and incremental cost-effectiveness, and may consider alternative compliance mechanisms.

-Incentive Funding: Incentive funding involves the creation of economic incentives to reduce the cost and encourage businesses to replace their existing high emitting equipment or their materials with equipment or materials that are zero or near-zero emitting.
+Incentive Funding: Incentive funding involves the creation of economic incentives to reduce the cost and encourage businesses to replace their existing high emitting equipment or their materials with equipment or materials that are zero or near-zerolow emitting.
 It includes mechanisms such as loans and grants.
 Funding for these programs could derive from mitigation fees, penalty or settlement fees, or federal or State grants and programs.